Linux Disk Management Terminology

 We have four interfaces to connect a hard disk to the motherboard.
 These interfaces are SCSI, PATA, SATA, and NVMe.

-SCSI was developed as a common interface to connect multiple devices to the motherboard.
+SCSI was developed as a standard interface to connect multiple devices to the motherboard.
 It uses a SCSI cable to connect devices to the motherboard.
-Originally, it was developed for parallel transmission.
+Initially, it was created for parallel transmission.
 Later, it was upgraded for the serial transmission as well.
 You can use it to connect printers, scanners, and hard disks to the motherboard.
 It can transfer data up to 80 Mbps.
 This interface is no longer used in personal computers.

 PATA was developed in 1986.
 It uses parallel transmission.
 It is also known as IDE.
 It uses an IDE cable to connect hard disks to the motherboard.
 It can transfer data up to 133 Mbps.
 This interface is also outdated.